Prukutu/AOES-CLIM-Conda-Environment/_episodes/01-manage-conda.md

 ### Why do I care?

-Suppose I searched the internet for how to do something in Python and found cool package or feature I want to use, but its not available to me.
+Suppose we searched the internet for how to do something in Python and found cool package or feature to use, but its not available on our system.
 What if I shared a program with you that used a cool new feature that was not available to you?

 Here's an example: Search for `calculate correlation xarray dataset`.
 The top hit is: http://xarray.pydata.org/en/stable/generated/xarray.corr.html.